An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Background

 where $I(x)$ and $I(y)$ are the mutual information of the source and ICA components, respectively.
 Intuitively, this value represents how much mutual information is removed from the data by performing ICA (or any Blind Source Separation, BSS, technique).
 The above formulation for MIR depends only on the log of the determinant of $W$ and the marginal entropies of $x$ and $y$.

 It has generally been shown when sample sizes are large, entropy may be estimated via taking the Riemann sum of a constructed histogram with relatively accurate results.
-Since EEG data does in fact meet the criteria of having large sample sizes, this technique is used in this study.
+Since EEG data does in fact meet the criteria of having large sample sizes, this approach is used here.

 The Riemann sum of the estimated continuous density function correctly integrates to one.
-Allow the number of bins in the histogram $B$ to be some fixed vale.
+Allow the number of bins in the histogram $B$ to be some fixed value.
 Let $b_{i}(k), k \in 1,..B$ be the histogram of $x_{i}$, where $b_{i}(k)$ is the number of samples in $x_{i}(t)$ in bin $k$ of the histogram.
 Let $\Delta_{k}$ be the width of bin $k$ and $N$ be the total number of bins.
 Then $b_i(k)/(N \Delta_{k})$ estimates $p(x_{i})$ and thus the Riemann sum integrates to one as expected.

 ICA seeks to minimize mutual independence and thereby maximize MIR.
-We can expect that the ICA algorithms that produce the most independent sources and therefore minimize remnant mutual information will give the highest MIR values, although the produced MIR values can vary widely across datasets.
+We can expect that the ICA algorithms that produce the most independent source activities for a dataset (and therefore minimize remaining mutual information) will give the highest MIR values, although the produced MIR values themselves may differ widely across datasets.